With so many photographers out there, what sets us apart is our style and personality. As a new photographer, it is often something you think about.

 5 Actions to Discover Your Food Photography Style

-1 – Read Plate to Pixel by Helene Dujardan
+1 – Read a Food Photography Book Plate to Pixel by Helene Dujardan

 3 – Find elements in images that interest you

-Once you have your Pinterest board set up, pick a couple of similar images and find out what those elements are.
+Once you have your Mood Board set up, pick a couple of similar images and find out what those elements are.
 Write them down in order of difficulty (if you can) and interest.

 4 – Put those elements into practice

 Put regular time aside to practice those elements that you wrote down.
-This might include doing a bit of research online and practice.
-Get your hands one some delicious baked goods, cakes, cupcakes, sourdough loaves, they make for simple and beautiful subjects so you can focus on exploring the elements.
+This might include doing a bit of research online and practising.
+Get your hands on some delicious baked goods, cakes, cupcakes, sourdough loaves, they make for simple and beautiful subjects so you can focus on exploring the elements.

 5 – Create a project to practice those elements